learn-anything/learn-anything/readme.md

 CLERK_SECRET_KEY=
 ```

-Currently the way to get them is to message to us on [Discord](https://discord.gg/bxtD8x6aNF) (this will be improved).
+Currently the way to get them is to message us on [Discord](https://discord.gg/bxtD8x6aNF) (this will be improved/automated).

 ## Run website